NilchSearch/nilch/README.md

 You may need to tinker a little bit to set up your own instance, however I intend to very soon improve it to be easier.

+## Donations

+nilch runs in a not-for-profit-style manner.
+This means that it's able to operate without selling your data, serving you ads, or charging you money.
+Unfortunately, the project is not very cheap to maintain, so your donations would be very appreciated to keep the project lasting longer!
+Donate [here](https://buymeacoffee.com/nilch).

 ## License

 This project is under the Mozilla Public License 2.0.
 See the `LICENSE` file for more information.